 The whole idea of setting stretch targets to get outstanding performance is, in my opinion something of a myth when it comes to business.

-The people that set themselves stretch goals (such as Olympians) sometimes achieve them because (a) they believe in the goal, (b) they are personally committed to their goals and (c) they surround themselves with people supporting and nurturing them.
-Not the same when the CEO provides the Sales Exec with a stretch goal for the year, then this person splits up the stretch goal across the individual KPIs for sales team.
-Let the competition begin, internal competition that is…
+The people that set themselves stretch goals (for example, Olympians) sometimes achieve them because: (a) they believe in the goal, (b) they are personally committed to their goals and (c) they surround themselves with people supporting and nurturing them.
+Not the same when the CEO provides the Sales Exec with a stretch goal for the year.
+Then this person splits up the stretch goal across the individual KPIs for sales team.
+Let the competition begin, internal competition that is.

-Wells Fargo bank, the second largest bank in the USA, was fined US$185m by the financial services Consumer Protection Bureau early in September 2016, Employees of the bank are accused of opening around 2million accounts/credit cards that the customers had no knowledge of.
-Since then the bank has “terminated” more than 5,000 employees, some Exec’s have “retired” the CEO has resigned.
+Wells Fargo bank, the second largest bank in the USA, was fined US$185m by the financial services Consumer Protection Bureau early in September 2016.
+Employees of the bank are accused of opening around 2 million accounts/credit cards that the customers had no knowledge of.
+Since then the bank has “terminated” more than 5,000 employees, some Exec’s have “retired” and the CEO has resigned.

 All these tactics (if proven) are deliberate ways to get sales targets and probably bonuses.

 These sales teams are playing a short-term game in a customer-market that is a long game.
-Don’t they know that closing the sale this way is only a short-term gain – their goal is actually to open a relationship, based on trust for the long term, so that the customer renews, so that the customer becomes a promoter rather than a detractor.
+Don’t they know that closing the sale this way is only a short-term gain..?
+Their real goal is to open a relationship, based on trust for the long term, so that the customer renews, so that the customer becomes a promoter rather than a detractor.

 For Wells Fargo and potentially Youi, losing the trust of your customers (and potential customers) is a massive cost for many years to come, consider the following impacts: